pggPL/TransformerEngine/docs/features/low_precision_training/performance_considerations/performance_considerations.rst

 Distributed training
 --------------------

-Transformer Engine supports distirbuted training and some of collective operations are done inside TE modules.
+Transformer Engine supports distributed training and some collective operations are done inside TE modules.
-Since TE does not expose lower precision outside the modules, user usually does not need to be concerned by the interplay of communication and low precision - most of the logic is handled internally.
+Since TE does not expose lower precision outside the modules, users usually do not need to be concerned by the interplay of communication and low precision - most of the logic is handled internally.

 As we said earlier, in most common scenarios, only GEMMs are affected by low precision.
 There are 6 tensors related